xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5_outdated.md

 Below the description of full manual upgrade:

 1. How to get new files?
 First of all, you should check `<X-Cart 5>/var/tmp` folder and all new files should be there.
 If this folder is empty, you should install the X-Cart 5 version you are upgrading to on the same server (you can freely get it on [http://www.x-cart.com)](http://www.x-cart.com)) and activate all paid add-ons using your license keys.
 After that, this installation will have all needed files.
-2. You need to run all pre-upgrade hooks (core's and modules').
+2. You need to run all pre-upgrade hooks (the ones of the core and the addons).
 The code example of how to run one hook is below:

     ```php
     <?php